rgmz/kingfisher/docs/RULES.md

 When any of these filters remove a match it is logged at the `DEBUG` level so you can see exactly why the skip occurred.
 If you need to keep every match even when one of these substrings appears, pass `--no-ignore-if-contains` to `kingfisher scan`.
 The flag disables this post-processing step without changing the rule definitions.

+### Are `requires_capture` and `skip_if_missing` equivalent?

+`requires_capture`
+ - Optional field that names a specific regex capture that must be present before the checksum templates are evaluated.
+ - In the engine, Kingfisher checks whether that capture exists in the match context.
+If it’s missing, the behavior falls back to whatever `skip_if_missing` dictates (fail or treat as a legacy match).

+`skip_if_missing`
+ - Boolean switch that controls what happens when Kingfisher can’t render the checksum—because there’s no match context or a required capture is absent.
+  - `true`: silently skip (pass) the match so legacy, non-checksum tokens are still accepted.
+  -  `false`: treat the situation as a validation failure.

+In short, `requires_capture` identifies which capture must exist, while `skip_if_missing` determines whether missing data is a hard failure or an allowed legacy case.

 ### Example: Secure API Key

 ```yaml